hydra-vi/hydra-vi/README.md

 ## My Recent Projects

-I am currently working on multiple projects to keep practising and upgrade myself.
+I am currently working on multiple freelance projects.
 So Feel free to explore these projects and provide feedback!

 ## Get in Touch